flurdy/doubledragon/README.md

 * Sometimes whilst troubleshooting you will have to use the scalpel and use `kubectl create|apply|delete` or `flux create`.

    But minimise the usage, and try to update the yaml to reflect any permanent changes.

+## Troubleshooting

+Frequent issues and how to monitor.

+### Tail the logs

+*_Flux_ logs

+      flux logs -Af --since 3h

+* _Kubernetes_ logs

+      kubectl logs podname -f

+### Watch statuses

+*_Flux_ kustomization status

+      flux get kustomizations --watch

+* _Kubernetes_ status

+      kubectl get deploy,service,ingress,pods,secret,imagerepository -n apps

+  Or watch a single resource type

+      kubectl get deploy -A --watch

+### Known possible issues

+* Nginx: `x509 certificate is not valid`

+  Happens sometimes with the Nginx ingresses.
+  Seems to be a known problem that require [manual patching](https://github.com/jet/kube-webhook-certgen#patch).
+  Or as I fix it:

+  * Comment out the _nginx controller_ and the ingresses from the _kustomization_ files.
+  * Wait until _Flux_ has removed them from the cluster.
+  * Uncomment and add them back in.
+  * Note this may change the external IP assigned to the cluster's load balancer.

 ## Add another cluster